dincengincan/bar-app-react-redux/README.md

 # Bar Application
-An app built with React and React Router.
+An app built with React, React Router, Redux and Redux Thunk.

-IMPORTANT NOTE: Permission needs to be given in Browser in order to get data from the API.

-Application consists of 3 pages: HomePage, DetailsPage and FavouritePage using React Router.
-It lazy-loads all the pets according to the data received from a mock API.
-User can filter pets,  search a specific  name, add a pet as favourite and see its detail by clicking on it.
+Application consists of 2 pages: HomePage, DetailsPage using React Router.
+It loads 12 items per page according to the data received from API.
+User can filter drinks, search a specific name of a drink and see its detail by clicking on it.

 ## Demo

-Use the app online at https://dincengincan.github.io/pets-app-react/
+Use the app online at https://dincengincan.github.io/bar-app-react-redux/

 ![petsapp GIF](demo/petsapp.gif)